st0nemonkey/version-control-for-non-techies/README.md

-## Version Control for Non-Techies
+## Version Control for Non-Techies and Techies alike

 How To Use Version Control for Everyday Documents a Santa Cruz TechRaising meetup Tuesday, September 30, 2014.